kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Drugged in the street by Dénia gypsies

-- I believe it's Sunday 28th April.
+- It's Sunday 28th April (or potentially the Sunday before or after...).

+!!! tip "Checking on X for clues on this evening's true date"
+    - I am up all night on 28th and way into Monday 29th's early hours, up to 6am, tweeting.
+    - I don't understand these tweet timings as I'm due to start work.
+    - Why didn't I go to sleep?
+    - Here's the [tweet search](https://x.com/search?q=(from%3A1frgvn)%20until%3A2024-04-29%20since%3A2024-04-28&src=typed_query).
+    - I mention smelling toast, and I remember that as it was very unusual.
+    - Why am I up all night tweeting exuberantly?

-- I go to the Pekin restaurant for dinner.
+- I go to the Pekin Chinese restaurant for dinner.
-- As I'm walking back home, I see a small group of gypsies in front walking up the Calle Diana.
+- As I'm walking back home, I see a small group of gypsies in front of me.
+- They're walking in the same direction as me, up the Calle Diana.
 - There is an older man with three adult women and a small girl.
 - The man and the women are small in stature, I am taller than all of them.
 - The child is tiny, about three or four years old, with long, blond, curly hair.
 She's beautiful.